Mattkarpdev/AutomateColumbus/README.md

 Plan your smart home budget with our intuitive cost estimator.
 Customize your setup and get an instant cost breakdown.

 - Cost are calculated using sql triggers.
-- Equimpment and Contact info are saved to database, tied together with an input ID.
+- Equipment and Contact info are saved to database, tied together with an input ID.

 ![hhjhj](images/CostEstimator.png)